-The doctor will cut through the skin and breastbone.
-The chest will be opened and you will be connected to a heart-lung machine.
-This machine takes over the functions of the heart and lungs during surgery.
-Most of your heart will be removed.
+An incision will be made in the breastbone.
+The chest will be opened.
+You will be connected to a heart-lung machine.
+It will take over the job of the heart and lungs during surgery.
+Most of the heart will be removed.
 The back wall of the left atrium with the pulmonary vein openings will be left in place.
-The donor heart will be prepared and sewn into place in your chest.
-Next, the blood vessels will be connected.
+The donor heart will be prepared and sewn into place in the chest.
+The blood vessels will be connected.
 After this, the blood will start to flow and warm the heart.

 Immediately After Procedure

-- Breathing tube, until you can breathe on your own
+- A breathing machine until you can breathe on your own

 - Medications to support heart function